 Black Pest Prevention is a Charlotte, NC based ant exterminator specializing in residential ant control.
 Black Pest can get rid of the ants invading your home the same day guaranteed with a money back guarantee.
 Our home ant extermination service not only features ant control, spider control, cockroach control, roach control and rodent control, but protection for over 40 different pests including carpenter ants, carpenter bees, fire ants, fleas, mice, nesting wasps, rats, ticks and yellow jackets, all at no extra charge.
-Experience for yourself why Black Pest was voted the:

 One of North Carolinas’ and South Carolinas’ most common household ant pests, odorous house ants have a hard to tame sweet tooth that leaves them wandering across your kitchen counters day and night, looking for sugary snacks.
 It derives its name from the fact that a rotten, coconut-like odor is produced when it is crushed.

 Nests are usually located in a great variety of places, both indoors and outdoors.
 Multiple nest sites are not uncommon and colony sizes are large.
 Odorous house ant colonies can range from fewer than 100 workers and one queen to more than 10,000 workers and hundreds of queens.
 They are masters in the nesting department.
 Outside, odorous house ant nests have been reported under rocks, inside acorns, mulch, and leaf litter, in potted plant soil, under potted plant containers, in garbage cans, lawn furniture and cars.
 Indoors, they get a little more creative.
 Nests have been found under doormats, in dishwashers, and even under a toilet seat!
 Typically, odorous house ants prefer to nest near heat or water sources and in insulation.